m3g/CellListMap.jl/docs/src/ParticleSystem/options.md

            output_name = :energy,
        );

-julia> nbatches(system) # default batches for 1000 particles
+julia> CellListMap.nbatches(system) # default batches for 1000 particles
 (2, 4)

 julia> update!(system; xpositions=rand(SVector{3,Float64}, 100000)); # resize

 julia> pairwise!((pair, out) -> out + pair.d2, system); # nbatches recomputed on next call

-julia> nbatches(system) # updated for 100000 particles
+julia> CellListMap.nbatches(system) # updated for 100000 particles
 (8, 32)
 ```

-If the number of batches is explicitly set to non-zero values, they will be kept fixed
-and will not change when the number of particles changes.
+If the number of batches is explicitly set to non-zero values, they will be kept fixed and will not change when the number of particles changes.

 ## Control CellList cell size